Chicago XXXII: Stone of Sisyphus: 2008 final release

 In June 2008, Rhino Records released Stone of Sisyphus with four bonus songs.
 Officially, the album received the number "XXXII" in the band's album count (following Chicago XXX and The Best of Chicago: 40th Anniversary Edition).
 In various catalogs, it has been referenced as Chicago XXX II: Stone of Sisyphus or Stone of Sisyphus: XXXII.
 One of the songs intended for the 1994 release, "Get on This" (written by Dawayne Bailey, James Pankow, and Walter Parazaider's daughter Felicia), was not included in the 2008 release.
 No reason for this omission was given by Chicago or Rhino Records.

 Reception

 Doug Collette of Glide Magazine gave 11 stars out of 11 for the album's "wealth of ideas".
 He declared that "anyone who remembers the invigorating sound of the original Chicago will find Stone of Sisyphus wholly comparable, if perhaps not its complete equal".
 Stephen Thomas Erlewine of AllMusic.com gave it 2.5 stars out of 5, saying "judged alongside Chicago's other albums it's flat-out bizarre".
 Scott Nowlin of the Deseret News gave three out of four stars, describing it as "well-written, well-produced, and fun to hear".
-Rick Nowlin of the Pittsburgh Post-Gazette gave it a three and a half stars out of four, for "a take no prisoners funk groove ... pretty much throughout", and called the album "adventurous".
+Rick Nowlin of the Pittsburgh Post-Gazette in a 3.5/4 stars review, hailed "a take no prisoners funk groove ... pretty much throughout", and called the album "adventurous".